Image of Alka ,a parent support worker, sitting with two clients at their kitchen table.

 Image of client and her Befriender sitting in a living room.

-Our team of 90 volunteers provided befriending, confidence walks and shopping support.
+Our team of 65 volunteers provided befriending, confidence walks and shopping support for 46 clients.

 Image of the Ruils theatre group performing at the 20th anniversary event.
 They are all holding their left fist in the air and a man in a Hawaiian shirt is at the front of the group speaking into a microphone.

-There were over 3,000 attendances at our activity sessions we provided over the year.
+There were over 3,300 attendances across 350 activity group sessions over the year.

 A woman wearing a warm coat and hat packing Christmas food parcels.